hadmacker/campaign_pm/act3.md

 Attempting to light this torch results in a blue flame that doesn't appear to offer any light to the room.

-But this is't what the holder of the torch: As you hold this torch, you observe that all magical items on party members are glowing brightly.
+But this is't what the holder of the torch sees: As you hold this torch, you observe that all magical items on party members are glowing brightly.
 You also notice that the chest in the middle of the room glows brightest of all.

+This torch is like the spell Detect Magic.
+The holder can see magical items glow within 30 feet.

 The ghosts watch the party members as they unlock both the chest and the room with this puzzle, curious about what they will do next.

-Inside the chest is...
-TODO.
+Inside the chest is a large assortment of fine gold jewelry inlaid with flawless gemstones.

 The ghosts crowd around and move through the individual(s) inspecting the contents of the chest.
 As party members hold and examine objects, the ghosts pretend to do the same.
 As (player) holds a bracelet, a ghost tries to put it on, and wraps their hands around and through the player.